NZ Holiday Pay & Leave

-Find out exactly when you become legally entitled to your 4 weeks of paid annual leave.
+Calculate your 8% holiday pay payout or check when you become entitled to 4 weeks of annual leave.

 ⚠️ Legal Disclaimer: This tool provides an estimate only and does not constitute financial, tax, or legal advice.